-The Board considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-With an improving financial health grade, a stronger cash position, and bank covenant compliance, the Board continues to adopt the Going Concern basis in preparing the financial statements.
+The Board considers that the College has adequate resources to continue in operational existence for the foreseeable future - despite net current liabilities of £3,456,000 - plans to reduce costs have been actioned, and the cash flow forecasts show a strengthening position to ensure future bank covenant compliance.
+Thus, the Board continues to adopt the Going Concern basis in preparing the financial statements.